piyoki/archiconda3/README.md

 #### --To install a specific package such as SciPy into an existing environment "myenv"--

-$ conda install --name myenv pkgname
+$ conda install --name envname pkgname

 #### --If you do not specify the environment name, which in this example is done by --name myenv, the package installs into the current environment--